wikimedia/discovery-dashboard-wdqs/README.md

-# Wikidata Query Service (WDQS) Dashboard
+# Wikidata Query Service (WDQS) Dashboard - ARCHIVED

 This codebase is part of the legacy [Discovery Dashboards](https://discovery.wmflabs.org/) project.
-It is maintained by [Mikhail Popov](https://meta.wikimedia.org/wiki%2fUser%3aMPopov_%28WMF%29).
+It is kept for archival purposes.
+It was maintained by [Mikhail Popov](https://meta.wikimedia.org/wiki%2fUser%3aMPopov_%28WMF%29).

 ## Quick start